FIWARE/tutorials.NGSI-v2/docs/short-term-history.md

 the `throttling` attribute in the request body.

--   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors
+-   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors.
--   The `idPattern` in the request body ensures that **STH-Comet** will be informed of all **Smart Lamp** data changes only
+-   The `idPattern` in the request body ensures that **STH-Comet** will be informed of all **Smart Lamp** data changes only.
--   The notification `url` must match the configured `STH_PORT`
+-   The notification `url` must match the configured `STH_PORT`.
 -   The `attrsFormat=legacy` is required since **STH-Comet** currently only accepts notifications in the older NGSI v1 format.
 -   The `throttling` value defines the rate that changes are sampled.